arnaldiarif/atm-cli-project/README.md

 # ATM CLI Simulation

-A command-line based ATM simulation application built using Node.js and MySQL.
+An Indonesian command-line based ATM simulation application built using Node.js and MySQL.
 Created as a practice project for Digital Skill Fair 39.0.

 ## Features